 If the last five people have failed in a job, it isn’t the people, it’s the job

 Turns out these CEOs couldn’t be more wrong.
 The lesson for these leaders to learn is that the problem they face is one they created.
 It’s a problem of design rather than talent.
 If they keep waiting for extraordinary talent to walk in the door looking for a job, they’ll find themselves waiting forever.
-There are only so many super men and women out there, so if your business is predicated on finding them, it is going to be tough to grow.
+There are only so many super-men and women out there, so if your business is predicated on finding them, it is going to be tough to grow.

 1. Add Support

-Let’s say you’re looking to hire a superstar salesperson–someone who can sell without product literature, a pricy strategy or a product roadmap.
-But you’re struggling to find a match because none of the available talent can do everything you need them to do.
+Let’s say you’re looking to hire a superstar salesperson–someone who can sell without product literature, a pricy strategy, or a product roadmap.
+But you’re struggling to find a match because none of the available talents can do everything you need them to do.
 Your opportunity is to add a layer of support where you can hire a good salesperson and turn them into an extraordinary one.
-You can also improve the product information and marketing materials to allow normally talent people to perform.
+You can also improve the product information and marketing materials to allow normally talented people to perform.
 Consider resources or support you can add to make the job easier to do.
 The more you build up scaffolding around the position, the more it opens up the potential pool of candidates capable of excelling in your position.